haileytapia/portfolio/GitHubPagesWebsite.md

 ## Create a GitHub repository

+To create a new repository on GitHub, you need a GitHub account.
+If you do not have a GitHub account, you can create one for free at https://github.com.

+To create a repository:

 ## Configure GitHub Pages for your repository

 A static website consists of static files, which do not change unless you change them and do not respond to user actions or input.
 Examples of static files include images, HTML, CSS, and JavaScript.